Peggy Bach Collection

 Abstract

-This manuscript collection constitutes an addition to MS.2047: Peggy Bach Collection, 1919-1996.
+This collection documents the work of Peggy Bach (and is an addition to MS.2047: Peggy Bach Collection.)
 Box 1 houses Bach's professional and personal correspondence, arranged alphabetically.
-Box 2 contains materials documenting Bach's scholarly writing and the grants and fellowships that she applied for.
-Box 3 shows with Bach's efforts to gather Evelyn Scott-related material from other institutions.
+Box 2 contains materials documenting Bach's scholarly writing and the grants and fellowships for which she applied.
+Box 3 shows Bach's efforts to gather Evelyn Scott-related material from other institutions.

 Biographical/Historical Note

 In 1978, LSU professor David Madden convinced Fogle to read Evelyn Scott's Escapade.
-The work left a deep impression on Fogle, who, despite the fact that she had only a high school education, dedicated the rest of her life to studying and bringing recognition to Evelyn Scott's work.
+The work left a deep impression on Fogle, who then dedicated the rest of her life to studying and bringing recognition to Evelyn Scott's work.
 Using the pseudonym Peggy Bach, she published the first Scott bibliography, wrote twelve essays about the author, and began work on Scott's authorized biography.
 Unfortunately, she had not yet finished her work at the time of her death from cancer on June 5, 1996.

 Arrangement